gorel/personal-site/README.md

 - With cohorts, it would be nice to have sub-forums
 - Save progress on completed lessons
 - Add hover details for "show as anonymous"
-- "Follow" button on forum posts to get notifications